mrpmorris/Fluxor/Source/Tutorials/02-Blazor/02B-EffectsTutorial/README.md

 #### Using an Action and a Reducer to initiate the fetch and UI update

-- In the `WeatherFeature` folder, create a class `FetchForecastsAction` (it can remain an empty class).
+- In the `WeatherFeature/` folder, create a class `FetchForecastsAction` (it can remain an empty class).
 - Next, create a static `Reducers` class, which will set `IsLoading` to true when our `FetchForecastsAction` action is dispatched.